Make These Coastal DIY lanterns and Bring the Beach Home This Summer

 <<<< easy DIY macrame lanterns >>>>

 I love this big Home Sweet Home jar.
-You might remember seeing it here when I used it in my alternative way to display tulips, but it also has been used quite often already as a regular vase.
+You might remember seeing it here when I used it in my alternative way to display tulips, but it has also been used often as a regular vase.
 Now she is a beach lantern, gotta love versatile decor objects.

 One of my favorite parts about this beach centerpiece is all the little details.
 Using sea shells and pieces of driftwood I have collected over the years on beach trips and vacations adds a personal touch to this beautiful vignette.
 It becomes a little summer beach vacation on my side table.